-Type of Damage Description of the Damage Remedial Action Damage to the galvanised The sum total of the damaged area does not exceed 40cm 2 (0.5% of the total surface area).
-An organic zinc rich paint is to be applied to the repair area in two coats. posts.
-The sum total of the damaged area exceeds 40cm 2 (0.5% of the total surface area).
+Type of Damage Description of the Damage Remedial Action Damage to the galvanised The sum total of the damaged area does not exceed 40cm (0.5% of the total surface area).
+An organic zinc rich paint is to be applied to the repair area in two coats. coating on the posts.
+The sum total of the damaged area exceeds 40cm (0.5% of the total surface area).
 The post is to be replaced.
-Damage to the galvanised The sum total of the damaged area does not exceed 200cm 2 (0.5% of the total surface area) and no individual damaged area exceeds 40cm 2 .
+Damage to the galvanised The sum total of the damaged area does not exceed 200cm (0.5% of the total surface area) and no individual damaged area exceeds 40cm .
 An organic zinc rich paint is to be applied to the repair area in two coats. coating on the rails.
-The sum total of the damaged area exceeds 200cm 2 (0.5% of the total surface area) or an individual damaged area exceeds 40cm 2 .
+The sum total of the damaged area exceeds 200cm (0.5% of the total surface area) or an individual damaged area exceeds 40cm .
 The rail is to be replaced.
 Damage to the posts.
 The post is bent.
 The post is to be replaced.
 Damage to the post tab.
 The post tab has pulled forward by breaking the top connection and/or there is tearing evident in either of the two bottom connections.
 The post is to be replaced.
 The post tab has become detached from the post.
 The rail is dented, twisted or flattened.
-The rail is to be replaced.
 Damage to the rails.
 There are nicks in any part of the rail.
+The rail is to be replaced.
 The slots in the rail are distorted.
-Describe The body of the bolt is distorted.
-T he half is to he could be a Damage to bolts.
+Demonsterie The body of the bolt is distorted.
+Damage to bolts.
 The thread of the bolt is damaged.
 The bolt is to be replaced.
-Disturbance of material around The material around a post is loose. the posts.
+Disturbance of material around the posts.
+The material around a post is loose.
 The material is to be suitably compacted.